PGT and IVF Costs - What is the cost for preimplantation genetic diagnosis - PGT preimplantation genetic screening?

 - A young, thin woman with a good antral follicle count and good ovarian reserve would be on lower doses of stimulation medications (therefore, a lower cost)A heavier woman with a high BMI, or with advanced age or reduced ovarian reserve needs higher doses – so medications could be as much as $6000

 Some couples have insurance coverage for in vitro fertilization.
-However, it is rare for insurance to cover chromosomal or genetic testing(PGS or PGD) in our experience.
+However, it is rare for insurance to cover chromosomal or genetic testing(PGT) in our experience.

-IVF/ICSI cycle with day 5 embryo biopsy and Genesis24 – aCGH PGS
+IVF/ICSI cycle with day 5 embryo biopsy and Genesis24 – aCGH PGT

 Another concern with preimplantation genetic diagnosis costs is the IVF success rate of the clinic doing the in vitro procedures.
 This is something couples that do PGD testing may not think about.